The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 The Top 50 Things To Do In Brunei

 Brunei is a blend of tradition, modernity and pristine virgin rainforest.
 The capital, Bandar Seri Begawan, has the most green space of any Southeast Asian capital.
-As a visitor, you can go from its modern city center to being on a boat, fully immersed in the local mangrove forest within just 10 minutes!
+As a visitor, you can go from the modern city center to being on a boat, fully immersed in the local mangrove forest within just 10 minutes!

 Bandar Seri Begawan